astroumd/lmtoy/docs/wishlist.md

   spectral band, are retrieved in memory.
 This depends if the data is doppler tracked or not (I believe it is)

-* buffer overruns in C gridder program.
-One was the convolution running over the edge (big maps would prevent this).
+* buffer overruns in C gridder program have mostly (all?) been solved now.
+There were issues with the convolution going over the edge, non-square maps and WCS errors.
+In the latest version (14-jan-2021) this turned up as a 1 cell offset that needed to be fixed.
-  Also needed to fix Cube and Plane access for non-square maps (using square maps would solve that).
   Segfaults show up as Error 11 in the gridder.

-  Note added: I've still seen a segfault, but harder to reproduce.
   [github issue on this]

 * more header information passing from RAW to FITS, e.g. for ADMIT to work.
 Need to confirm if other things in CASA and MIRIAD also work correctly.
   [github issue on this]

-* the pipeline now outputs a lot more useful info (map extent in position and velocity, noise stats per pixel, etc.), but more is needed.
-Some of the current info is not well labeled , and hard to understand for newcomers.
+* the pipeline now outputs a lot more useful info (map extent in position and velocity, noise stats per pixel, etc.).
+Some of the current info is not well labeled , and hard to understand for newcomers, so still need some serious labeling and cleanup.

-* now writes a weight map, when used this makes for better results in ADMIT.
+* gridder now writes a weight map, when used this makes for better results in ADMIT.
 In the code you can also write out a 0/1 map which cells had a pixel inside, but this is not a flag.
 Can be emulated with otf_select=0 and a mask on that, which requires a re-run of the gridder.

 * add otf_select=3 option to use a triangle convolution filter.
 In the end, normalizing to the same RMS, there are no noticable visual